Locations:

 Prevention

-Because the condition often happens for no known reason, it’s difficult to prevent.
-But it’s a known complication of certain medications, especially if you’re taking them long-term.
+Because the condition often happens for no known reason, it’s hard to prevent.
+But it’s a known complication of certain medicines, especially if you’re taking them long-term.
 If you’re on these drugs, your healthcare provider will keep a careful watch for fibrosis symptoms.

 Can treatment lower my risk of a relapse?

 If you need surgery, the procedure may include wrapping a layer of fat around the ureter.
-This makes it difficult for fibrosis to come back.
+This makes it harder for fibrosis in your abdomen to come back.

 A note from Cleveland Clinic